Jamesits/vpp-buildbot/README.md

 `vppsb` is not release tagged along with `vpp` and only has a `master` branch.
 So basically you'd expect anything in `vppsb` to break at any time.
 Plus there is no one really maintaining `vppsb`, although it is used everywhere in the docs, demos and quickstarts.

-VPP v20.01 _sometimes_ fail with the following error during a `make build-release`:
+VPP v20.01 _sometimes_ fail with the following error during a `make -j build-release`:

 ```
 [987/1813] Building C object vnet/CMakeFiles/vnet.dir/arp/arp_api.c.o